sofa-framework/Optimus/ReadMe.md

 Requirements
 ------------

-Except for SOFA, the plugin dependencies are BLAS, Eigen (already in SOFA).
+Except for SOFA, the plugin dependencies are BLAS, Eigen.
 It is highly recommended to use Pardiso solver with Optimus, as other solvers in SOFA are less reliable and might impact the estimation.

 In-tree build